Huotes/CommitMaker/README.md

 Every time someone uses the word 'intense', Chuck Norris always replies 'you know what else is intense?' followed by a roundhouse kick to the face.

 Why did the programmer die in the shower?
 The shampoo bottle said: Wash, rinse, repeat.

+Chuck Norris doesn't believe in ravioli.
+He stuffs a live turtle with beef and smothers it in pig's blood.